How do electric blankets work?

 • Only use heated blankets for your top level of bedding, and make sure they lie flat without folds or bunches to avoid overheating areas.

-• Electric blankets should be avoided with young children and people with cognitive disabilities who might not be able to remove or shut off the blanket in the event it gets too hot.
+• Electric blankets should be avoided with young children and people with disabilities who might not be able to remove or shut off the blanket in the event it gets too hot.

 • People who have diabetes should steer away from heated blankets, as decreased skin sensitivity could lead to burns.